 The Council sets aside specific amounts for future policy purposes or to fund contingencies.
-Reserves are created by appropriating amounts from the General Fund Balance and/or the Housing Revenue Account Balance in the Movement in Reserves Statement.
+Reserves are created by appropriating amounts from the General Fund Balance or the Housing Revenue Account Balance in the Movement in Reserves Statement.

-When expenditure to be financed from the Reserve is incurred, it is charged to the appropriate Service line in that year to score against the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.
+When expenditure to be financed from the Reserve is incurred, it is charged to the appropriate Service line in the Comprehensive Income and Expenditure Statement.
 The Reserve is then appropriated back to the General Fund Balance or Housing Revenue Account Balance in the Movement in Reserves Statement so that there is no overall charge against Council Tax in respect of the costs incurred.

-Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, local taxation, retirement and employee benefits and do not represent usable resources for the Council.
+Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, local taxation, retirement and employee benefits and do not represent usable resources for the authority - these reserves are explained in the relevant policies.